asyncapi/spec/spec/asyncapi.md

         type: object
         properties:
           applicationInstanceId:
-            description: Unique identifier for a given instance of the publishing application
+            description: Unique identifier for a given instance of the publishing API
             type: string
       payload:
         type: object